Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 1: Region

-The Region of the Association will consist of the states of Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Ohio and Wisconsin.
+The Region of the Association will consist of the charter states of Illinois, Indiana, Iowa, Kansas, Kentucky, Michigan, Minnesota, Missouri, Ohio, and Wisconsin.
+Membership is not limited to these states.

 Section 2: Headquarters